RECAPEM

 • It is the modality of choice for determining the presence, size, and location of pneumothorax.

-• Size: The measurement was performed by taking the radial distance (in millimeter) between the parietal and visceral pleura/mediastinum in a line perpendicular to the chest wall on axial imaging of the largest air pocket * (figure below).
+• Size: The measurement was performed by taking the radial distance (in millimeters) between the parietal and visceral pleura/mediastinum in a line perpendicular to the chest wall on axial imaging of the largest air pocket * (figure below).

 • Small amounts of air in the pleural space and pleural pathology including pleural effusions and adhesions as well as loculations can be better appreciated by CT than chest radiography